hmrc/pillar2-service-guide/source/documentation/index.md

 - Allow customers to view their outstanding tax liabilities by either signposting them to their HMRC account or by displaying it in software
 - Make a final declaration or divert a customer into a channel where they can make it.

 HMRC recognises customers or agents will use different pieces of software if an all-in-one product does not meet their requirements (for example, combining record keeping software with tax filing software).
-When a customer uses a combination of products they must follow the rules for digital links set out by HMRC.

 ### Bridging Software

 “Bridging software” products are used by customers to digitally link record-keeping software with the software solution they use to submit Pillar 2 tax information.
 Bridging software ensures customers meet their obligations while using software products which meet the minimum functionality standards set out in “Compatible Software”.

-For more information about digitally linking to software, refer to GOV.UK).

-### Free-to-use Software

-The UK government is committed to ensuring the availability of free software products and HMRC strongly encourages all providers to produce a free version of their software.

-In addition to meeting the minimum functionality standards, we expect free software to
-- include a reasonable level of guidance, with help and support for users.
-- enable business tax obligations for an annual accounting period.

-HMRC does not expect free software to include tax functionality or integrate with an agent product.
-However, free software could be used with compatible software products if required.

 ## Support Contacts

 Pillar 2 will offer support for organisations in checking eligibility and registering for the service, prepay taxes and later on file returns and be tax compliant in the UK and globally.

-- Digital Service Available 24/7 365 days a year.
+API support is available 07.00 -19.00 Monday - Friday.
 If planned downtime for system maintenance is agreed an appropriate error message to be displayed.

-- Pillar 2 Support Telephone support available via contact centres 8.30 - 17:00.
-Calls escalated to the Specialist Team.
-Specialist Team and CRMs email support available 8.30 - 17:00.
+Pillar 2 (Telephone ) support is available via contact centres 08.30-17.00 Monday - Friday.
+Calls are escalated to the Specialist Team.
+Specialist Team and CRMs email support is available 8.30 - 17:00.

 ## Changelog